commontoolsinc/RFC/rfc/sigil.md

 #### Fields

 - `sources` (required): Array of values to merge.
-Can contain literal values, query sigils, or any other sigils
+Can contain literal values, embed sigils, or any other sigils
-- `from` (optional): Default space DID for any query sigils that don't specify their own
+- `from` (optional): Default space DID for any embed sigils that don't specify their own

 #### TypeScript Definition